rachelfbeeson/DeepLabCut_ASR_for_TaL/README.md

 At a minimum, you must edit the conf.ini to contain the correct 'Paths'.
 The other options are set to the original experiment options, but you can change these as you wish.

+If you do not wish to run the video transformation and DLC (these can take a couple days even on GPU), you can instead nab the CSVs I extracted from the original experiment here: https://drive.google.com/drive/folders/1JVJpq7Q6ftFdgSnkyOimPNZCfD4-iuxK?usp=share_link

+Download the entire directory and set the video_and_csv path to point to the high-level (features) directory, and set the tal_path path to point to the all_text file.
+Then, set the make_features option to False.
+The project should build utterances using the info contained in the all_text file, and then process the features from the CSV files accordingly.

 ### b.
 Placing the Utils and Steps directories

 This experiment uses the /utils and /steps directiories from the wsj egs in Kaldi.
 In order to properly run the experiment, you will need to either create a symlink to these directories, or copy them into tal_dlc.